BayshoreNetworks/gargoyle/README.md

 	6:'Single host scanned multiple ports' - example: host A scans 80 ports for openings, 1 hit for each 7:'Single host scanned one port multiple times' - example: host A hits port 23 80 times 8:'Single host generated too much port scanning activity' - this is cumulative and covers combinations of 6 & 7 where either one of those alone would not trigger detection

+TODO:

+- cleanup/archive process for the DB (separate code to be cron'd) (GARG-1)

+- add full iptables cleanup upon prog termination (GARG-7)

+- add sync step that synchronizes iptables rules with the DB - part of cleanup process (GARG-11)

+- add support for HOT_PORTS - if these are encountered a block is immediate (GARG-12)

+- add support for -v in iptables query, use the number of hits/bytes in the cleanup decision (GARG-13)

+- automate init.d script install